mrcrilly/mrcrilly.github.io/content/blog/the-pronoun-situation.md

 My view regarding anyone who is transgender is they're simply equal in all ways.

-The trans community is paving the way for a more open, fluid society were the acceptance of new ideas is paramount and everyone's opinion and way of life is accepted as beautiful and valid.
+The trans community is paving the way for a more open, fluid society in which the acceptance of new ideas is paramount and everyone's opinion and way of life is accepted as valid.

 I think the trans community is a brave new way forward for a lot of people.
 I believe that when a person decides to make as strong a statement as, "I don't